 A master carpenter does not force wood to bend against its grain.
 Similarly, a sushi shokunin does not force flavour.
 They wait.
 They wait for the specific week when the sanma (Pacific saury) is fattiest.
 They wait for the winter chill that sweetens the uni.

-Taste the absolute peak of food Japan imports, where Toyosu’s daily catch meets the surgical precision of an 8-seat counter.
+This is the main reason for Sushi Masa by Ki-setsu not having a fixed menu.
+That’s why if you really want to taste the absolute peak of food Japan imports, where Toyosu’s daily catch, taste it on a surgical precision of an 8-seat counter.

 The 72 Micro-Seasons of Japan